The 5 Best Handheld Document Scanners

 What they Offer

 There are as many uses for handheld document scanners as there are people.
-Anyone who is studying in a public or college libraries cab save themselves the trouble of queuing for a photocopier and, of course, you can use your scans to get editable text from the printed page into a word processor -- a massive time saving.
+Anyone who is studying in a public or college libraries can save themselves the trouble of queuing for a photocopier and, of course, you can use your scans to get editable text from the printed page into a word processor -- saving a massive amount of time.

-Other uses include scanning text from old books and magazines, recipes, old comic books, retro fashion, public and church records.
+Other uses include scanning text from old books and magazines, recipes, comic books, retro fashion, public and church records.
 The list is endless.
 This data can be an invaluable resource when compiled in digital form (beware of copyright laws, though, if you intend to publish!).

 Any business that needs to copy records of any kind on the move, or in peoples' homes, will get great benefits.